fwip/mtg_pronouns/reworded_cards.md

 Lands don't untap during their controllers' untap steps.

-At the beginning of each player's upkeep, they untaps a land they controls.
+At the beginning of each player's upkeep, that player untaps a land they control.

 **2 / 2**